thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 ### Step 1.
 ESP8266 and Arduino IDE setup.

-In order to start programming ESP8266 device you will need Arduino IDE installed and all related software.
+In order to start programming ESP8266 device, you will need Arduino IDE installed and all related software.

 Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).

-After starting arduino, open from the ‘file’ menu the preferences.
+After starting Arduino IDE, open the preferences from the ‘file’ menu.

 ![image](/images/samples/esp8266/temperature/arduino-preferences.png)

-Fill in the “Additional board managers URL” this url:  http://arduino.esp8266.com/stable/package_esp8266com_index.json
+Paste the following URL to the “Additional board managers URL”:  http://arduino.esp8266.com/stable/package_esp8266com_index.json

-Close the screen by the OK button.
+Close the screen by clicking the OK button.

 Now we can add the board ESP8266 using the board manager.

-Click in the menu tools the menu option Board: “*Most likely Arduino UNO*”.
+In the menu tools, click on the menu option Board: “*Most likely Arduino UNO*”.
 There you will find the first option “Board Manager”.

 Type in the search bar the 3 letters ESP.
 Locate and click on "*esp8266 by ESP8266 Community*".
 Click on install and wait for a minute to download the board.